tuffy/emuman/README.md

     cargo install emuman

 which will install the main emuman program.
+This program has several subcommands (git-style) to perform actions on different ROM dumps.
+Use the built-in help commands for a quick rundown, if necessary.

 # MAME

-The MAME subcommand is for handling arcade hardware as well as ROMs needed for home consoles, portables as so on.
+The MAME subcommand is for managing arcade hardware as well as ROMs needed for home consoles, portables as so on.
 Handling the software for non-arcade hardware is done using the `mess` commands, illustrated in the next section.